Maestro by Oteligence · Java Observability

 Interactive HTML · method-level report

-Every instrumented class and method, complexity scores, scoring breakdown, and the exact CLI command to run your instrumented application.
-Generated by both Automatic and Manual modes.
+Every instrumented class and method, complexity scores, goal-weighted scoring breakdown, cross-service edges detected, and the exact java -javaagent command to run your instrumented application.
 Save alongside your extension JAR as permanent documentation.

 open instrumentation-summary.html